rsdoiel/stngo/reldate.md

 + week(s)
 + year(s)

-## Specifying a date to calucate from
+## Specifying a date to calculate from

 _reldate_ handles dates in the YYYY-MM-DD format (e.g. March 1, 2014 would be 2014-03-01).
 By default _reldate_ uses today as the date to calculate relative time from.
 If you use the *--from* option you can it will calculate the relative date from that specific date.

 ```
     reldate --from=2014-08-03 3 days